 My work includes Yiddish to English translations of Yiddish documents, yizkor (memorial) books, literature and poetry.
-I can translate any Yiddish material that is typed.
+I can work with Yiddish materials that are typed (no handwritten requests, please).

 I also do Yiddish to Spanish translations.
 I produce the initial translation draft, and then coordinate with a native Spanish speaker to ensure the final text is written in a cohesive, natural Spanish.